Northern Virginia Community College: Loudoun

 The Loudoun Campus is located in Sterling and primarily serves the residents of northern Fairfax County and Loudoun County.
 Construction began on a 91.4-acre site in 1972 and was completed in 1974 with four permanent buildings, the temporary Interior Design Building, and greenhouse/laboratories.
-Under the auspices of the Loudoun Campus, the Reston Center opened for classes in spring 2006 and the Signal Hill Center opened for classes in Fall 2009.
-In Fall 2012, the Learning Commons building opened at the Loudoun Campus.
-The Higher Education Center opened in 2015, and was renamed the Robert G. Templin Higher Education Center in 2016.
+Under the auspices of the Loudoun Campus, the Reston Center opened for classes in 2006 and the Signal Hill Center opened for classes in 2009.
+In 2012, the Learning Commons building opened at the Loudoun Campus.
+The Higher Education Center opened in 2015 and was renamed the Robert G. Templin Higher Education Center in 2016.
 The Loudoun Campus also maintains classrooms in leased off-campus facilities.